johnsimmons2/learning-java/1-basics/README.md

 Here is a Semantic Error:
 ```$xslt
-public static int someMethod() {
+public static double someMethod(double x) {
-    int x;
-    int y = 0;
+    int y = x;
-    return y + x;
+    return y + 10;
 }
 ```
-The compiler wont crash when you try to run this, but if you call this method, it will crash then.
-Why?
+The compiler wont crash when you try to run this (note: some may in fact error out on this example), but if you call this method, it may not behave as you expect.
-Because we are trying to use the value of x when it has no assigned value.
+Come back to this example after this lesson and see if it makes sense what it does.
+For now, the intention was to take the input "x" and output x + 10.
+However, the type of x and the type the method outputs is "double" - which means it is a value with decimals.
+If you were able to run this method, you would see that the resulting value does not have decimals.
+This is the semantic error.
+The intent was not followed through with the code due to the fault of whoever wrote it.
+Some errors are just code that does not behave as intended.

 Keep your eyes out for these errors and be careful.
 If the program crashes, its usually decently easy to figure out what you did wrong, but if it keeps working and your results are just wrong; thats where it can get